prisma/prisma/docs/tutorial.md

 1. Select **TypeScript**
 1. Select **From scratch**

 This already downloads and installs some basic boilerplate for you.
-Since we're starting without boilerplate in the PostgreSQL tutorial, **delete everything except for the `project.prisma` file inside the `prisma` directory** to be in the same state as the PostgreSQL tutorial.
+Since we're starting without boilerplate in the PostgreSQL tutorial, **delete everything except for the `schema.prisma` file inside the `prisma` directory** to be in the same state as the PostgreSQL tutorial.
 Your folder structure should look as follows:

 ```
 hello-prisma2
 └── prisma
-    └── project.prisma
+    └── schema.prisma
 ```

 </Details>